Wells County Fairgrounds

 Like many rural areas in the United States, Wells County experienced a decline in population over the past few decades, as younger generations moved to urban areas in search of employment opportunities.
 However, the county's strong agricultural heritage and tight-knit community continue to remain important aspects of its identity.
 Today, Wells County is home to several small towns, including Fessenden, Harvey, and Bowdon, which offer a glimpse into the county's rich history and unique charm.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wells County, North Dakota.
+This timeline provides a condensed summary of the historical journey of Wells County, North Dakota.

 • 1800s - The area that is now Wells County was inhabited by the Mandan, Arikara, and Dakota Sioux Native American tribes.